There are shops (art boutiques, designer stores, and second-hand places) and restaurants at Jaffa Flea Market (Shuk Hapishpeshim).

 When to Visit

-I visited the Flea Market many times, which was always Friday mornings.
+I visited the Flea Market many times, always on Friday mornings.
 Friday morning was not selected by coincidence.
-Many Israeli do not work on this day.
+Many Israelis do not work on this day.
 Moreover, many make it a shopping day, the busiest time in the market.
 Furthermore, On Fridays, there will be portable stands where artists show their creations, and people will sell second-hand stuff.
-On the one hand, the market will be the busiest on Friday, on the other, you will see the widest variety.
+Thus, the market will be the busiest on Fridays, and you can see the widest variety of items.

 Jaffa Flea Market at Night

-You might think that since the market is closed in the evening, this area is deserted later in the day.
+You might think this area is deserted later in the day since the market is closed in the evening.
 On the contrary, many people hang out at restaurants and coffee shops on Rabbi Pinhas and nearby streets.
-There are a relaxed vibe and tasty food.
-An excellent companion, and you are set.
+There is a relaxed vibe and tasty food.
+An excellent companion and you are set.

 Parking

-First of all, I should mention that finding parking in this area is not an easy task.
-Thus, if you can consider reaching on foot or public transport.
+First, I should mention that finding parking in this area is not an easy task.
+If you can, consider reaching on foot or public transport.
 If you decide to take the car, here are several suggestions.

 There are several free parking lots in the Jaffa area.
 If you come till 9:00, then you can park here.
 Between 9:00 and 10:00, you can look for parking here.
-And after 10:00, you can try here.
-Moreover, check out the parking suggestions in the guide to Old Jaffa.
+Moreover, check out the parking suggestions in the guide to Old Jaffa, like Jaffa Port parking (Nemal Yafo 24).

 Basic Info